systragroup/quetzal-network-editor-doc/docs/trainings/01_transit_dca.md

 ### Edit map styles and result layers

-For more info on map styles edition and export, check out section **How to use the Interface / Explore the results** of the documentation documentation.
+For more info on map styles edition and export, check out the [documentation](https://systragroup.github.io/quetzal-network-editor-doc/howto/06_results.html).